-In this post, we’re going to talk about the costs involved in sloppy inventory management, the benefits of efficient inventory management, and the techniques you could apply for a healthy supply chain.
+In this post, we’re going to talk about the costs involved in sloppy inventory management, the benefits of efficient inventory management, and the techniques you could apply for a healthy supply chain and effective jewelry marketing.

-How Does a Systematic Jewelry Inventory Management Help Your Business?
+How Does Systematic Jewelry Inventory Management Help Your Business?

-- It saves you money by avoiding the dead stock or obsolete inventory.
+- It saves you money by avoiding dead stock or obsolete inventory.

-Dead stocks are items that remain unsold when it should’ve been sold already and cannot be sold anymore.
-In the jewelry industry, especially in fashion or costume jewelry trade, dead stocks may comprise of pieces that had gone out of style or season.
+Dead stocks are items that remain unsold when they should’ve been sold already and cannot be sold anymore.
+In the jewelry industry, especially in the fashion or costume jewelry trade, dead stocks may comprise pieces that had gone out of style or season.
 It becomes irrelevant to the market; therefore, its value declines.

 - It helps you save on inventory storage costs.

 Inventory storage costs fluctuate depending on how many items you’re storing and how fast they’re selling.
 If your jewelry pieces are difficult to sell, your inventory storage costs could add up.
-For instance, if you’re selling jewelry on Amazon and using Fulfilment by Amazon (FBA), your inventory storage fee will depend on the size of your product when properly packaged and it must be in accordance with Amazon’s product preparation requirements.
+For instance, if you’re selling jewelry on Amazon and using Fulfilment by Amazon (FBA), your inventory storage fee will depend on the size of your product when properly packaged and it must be according to Amazon’s product preparation requirements.